MCStreetguy/Crawler/README.md

 The basic usage of this library shall be clear at this point.
 Have a close look on the documentation, the source code and the `Tests/` folder for more information and some more advanced examples.

-Have fun and don't hesitate to report any problems directly to the Issues section.

-##